Russia holds war games near Ukraine; Merkel warns of catastrophe

 The crisis over Crimea began after Yanukovich fled Kiev and pro-European politicians took charge, following three months of demonstrations.

+In Strasbourg, the European Court of Human Rights warned Russia and Ukraine that any military action that harmed civilians would violate an international convention signed by both countries.

-(Additonal reporting by Lina Kushch in Donetsk, Aleksandar Vasovic in Simferopolm, Fredrik Dahl in Vienna, Andrius Sytas in Vilnius, Gilbert Reilac and Alexandria Sage in Paris, Louis Charbonneau at the U.N., and David Brunnstrom, David Storey and Lesley Wroughton in Washington; Writing by Peter Graff and Peter Cooney; Editing by Giles Elgood, David Stamp and Mohammad Zargham)
+(Additional reporting by Lina Kushch in Donetsk, Aleksandar Vasovic in Simferopolm, Fredrik Dahl in Vienna, Andrius Sytas in Vilnius, Gilbert Reilac and Alexandria Sage in Paris; Writing by Peter Graff; Editing by Giles Elgood and David Stamp)